-On the premises of the magnificent Abbey of Neumünster, the Zonta clubs of Southern Belgium and Luxembourg have organized an academic session to celebrate the Centennial Anniversary of Zonta International on Friday, 25 October.
+On the premises of the magnificent Abbey of Neumünster, the Zonta clubs of southern Belgium and Luxembourg hosted an academic session to celebrate the Centennial Anniversary of Zonta International on Friday, 25 October.

-District 27’s Area 1 Director Monique Stephany welcomed the guests, which included: the Minister for Equality between Women and Men; the Minister for Development, Cooperation and Humanitarian Affairs; the Ambassador of the United States of America together with four other ambassadors, European and national Members of Parliament.
+District 27’s Area 1 Director Monique Stephany welcomed the guests, which included: the Minister for Equality between Men and Women; the Minister for Development, Cooperation and Humanitarian Affairs; the Ambassador of the United States of America together with four other ambassadors, European and national Members of Parliament.

 In a recorded message, Her Royal Highness the Grand Duchess of Luxembourg Maria Teresa expressed her congratulations for the Zonta International Centennial Anniversary and especially thanked the Zontians of Area 1 for their engagement toward the empowerment of women and their active support of and participation in the international forum Stand Speak Rise Up, which she set up last March.